 Mager's Monks

-On 22 April 1904, Mager started a long-running series with characters nicknamed "The Monk" (1904-1913) and whose first names ended with an "-o".
+On 22 April 1904, Mager started a long-running series of characters nicknamed "The Monk" (1904-1913) and whose first names ended with an "-o".
 Contrary to what one might assume from the title, they weren't monks, but monkeys.
 First in line was 'Knocko the Monk', soon followed by a whole group of monkeys all defined by one personality trait.
 Knocko was posh, Groucho grumpy and Braggo arrogant.
 Grafto was opportunistic, Tightwaddo stingy, Henpecko submissive and Coldfeeto anxious.
 Nervo was brazen, Boneheado stupid and Forgetto absent-minded.
 Joko loved playing pranks, Hamfato couldn't act and Rhymo always spoke in rhyme.
-Relying on the possible creative ideas this personality trait might offer, some of these character-driven gag comics only ran for a couple of days.
+Relying on the possible creative ideas each personality trait might offer, some of these character-driven gag comics only ran for a couple of days.

 'Henpecko the Monk', 15 June 1912.

-Sherlocko
+Sherlocko the Monk

 Mager's 'Hawkshaw' was also syndicated abroad, like to the Québec newspaper Le Petit Journal (1933-1937).